Use 'Enter' for

 Nor is there anything special about faster than light travel

-For that is how the elementary strand shaped particle moves
+For that is how the strand shaped elementary particle moves

 And as a consequence for example, the surface of the electron has a constant movement that is faster than the speed of light